sbsmirnoff/templie/README.md

 The part of the input file that comes before the beginning of the first section is entirely ignored by Templie.
 You can use it for whatever purpose you wish.

+Section names are allowed to contain whitespace characters.

 There are three types of sections in Templie scripts: parameter sections, CSV sections and templates.

 ### Parameter sections